dgethings/lsp-cisco-ios/docs/prd/epic-2-core-lsp-functionality.md

 - 1: The LSP flags unknown or invalid Cisco IOS commands.
 - 2: The LSP flags syntax errors in Jinja2 templates.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+The `Diagnose` function was implemented, integrated into `DidChange`, and the LSP server was updated to advertise diagnostics capability.

 ### Story 2.4: Implement Hover Documentation

 As a network architect,